synergy-design-system/synergy-design-system/.changeset/258-dependency-update-2026-09-1.md

 fix: 🐛 dependency updates (#258)

 This release updates dependencies for all packages.

-It also introduces `pnpm@12` as the default package manager.
+It also introduces some changes to Synergies build infrastructure:

+- `pnpm@12` as the default package manager.
+- `NPM Trusted Publishers` for automated releases for better security.